Skip to main content

 Adults & Adolescents Atopic Dermatitis: A Burning & Itching Experience

 Atopic Dermatitis (AD) is a chronic, relapsing skin condition marked by intense itching, redness, dryness, and inflammation.
 It frequently affects areas such as the face, neck, hands, inner elbows, and knees, although it can occur anywhere on the body.
-In moderate to severe cases, the itch-scratch cycle can lead to skin thickening, open sores, and infections.
-For many, this condition significantly affects quality of life, causing sleep disruption, emotional stress, and social withdrawal.
+In moderate to severe cases, the condition’s itch-scratch cycle can lead to skin thickening, open sores, and infections.
+For many, atopic dermatitis significantly affects quality of life, causing sleep disruption, emotional stress, and social withdrawal.

 Frequently Asked Questions (FAQs)